zhaoak/NOBODYMOVE/ui/windowing.md

 To create a new piece of UI onscreen (for example, a health bar), you should:

 Write a "creation" and "draw" function for the new piece of UI in `gameUi.lua`.
-The creation function should only create a new uiWindow if it doesn't already exist, and only return desired screen coordinates/width/height values if it already does.
+The creation function should only create a new uiWindow if it doesn't already exist.
+It should also create any subwindows of the newly created window, if there are any, and add the subwindows as children using the `addItem` function.
 The draw function should draw the window and its contents, including any elements contained within the uiWindow's data.
+Call the creation function for your new UI in the `setup` function in `gameUi.lua`, and your new UI should appear ingame.